-The core value for Cub Scouts for the month of December is respect.
-The program helps give this explanation of respect: “Showing regard for the worth of someone or something.
+Talking about respect with Cub Scouts will help them understand the Scout Law points of “courteous” and “reverent”.
+The Cub Scout program helps give this explanation of respect: “Showing regard for the worth of someone or something.
 Through interacting with pack families, Cub Scouts will develop appreciation and respect for different families and traditions.
 Through pack service projects, they will learn to treat the environment with care.”

 So that gives us some general ideas.
+December, with all of its traditions is an especially good month to talk about respect.
 How can you incorporate this into your Pack meeting?
 Here are a few ideas:

 - Make cards or ornaments for shut-ins.
 Or take your pack meeting on the road and go caroling at a nursing home.